dropwizard/metrics/docs/source/manual/core.rst

 ----------

-Given that many third-party library often expose metrics only via JMX, Metrics provides the ``JmxGauge`` class, which takes the object name of a JMX MBean and the name of an attribute and produces a gauge implementation which returns the value of that attribute:
+Given that many third-party library often expose metrics only via JMX, Metrics provides the ``JmxAttributeGauge`` class, which takes the object name of a JMX MBean and the name of an attribute and produces a gauge implementation which returns the value of that attribute:

 .. code-block:: java

-    Metrics.newGauge(SessionStore.class, "cache-evictions",
+    registry.register(name(SessionStore.class, "cache-evictions"),
-                     new JmxGauge("net.sf.ehcache:type=Cache,scope=sessions,name=eviction-count", "Value"));
+                     new JmxAttributeGauge("net.sf.ehcache:type=Cache,scope=sessions,name=eviction-count", "Value"));

+.. _man-core-gauges-ratio:

 Ratio Gauges
 ------------